dkallen78/senary-clock/README.md

 ### Why Senary?

-Because clocks run on the numbers 60, 24, and 12.
+Because clocks run on the numbers 60, 24, and 12, and 6 is a factor of all of those.
 I thought I'd make a 24-hour clock that used the base-6 number system.
 It was also a really good excuse to make a clock program!

 ## Updates